elastic/integrations/dev/import-beats-resources/system/docs/README.md

 {{fields "core"}}

 ### CPU

-The System `cpu` metricset provides CPU statistics.
+The System `cpu` dataset provides CPU statistics.

-This metricset is available on:
+This dataset is available on:

 - FreeBSD
 - Linux